 Ethiopia does not have a minimum wage but companies sourcing from Ethiopia have a code of conduct prohibiting abuse, WRC said.

-The country is now drafting a bill that may decide minimum wage, which the Trade Union Officials welcomed.
+The country is now drafting a bill that may decide the minimum wage, which the Trade Union Officials welcomed.

 The trade Union Confirmed that the drafted proclamation is in the hands of Ethiopia’s legislators.